ExpertKiD/learn-mysql/Books/Book-1-Introduction-to-SQL/chapter-3-Querying-data-with-SELECT-statement.md

 SELECT * FROM person;
 ```

+**BAD PRACTICE:** It's considered bad practice to select all the columns.
+So, it's better to specify the columns you want to
+fetch.

 ## 3.4 The FROM Clause
 ## 3.5 How to Constrain the Result Set
 ## 3.6 DISTINCT and NOT DISTINCT